MERENINAN/NONDOS/README.md

-# NONDOS
+# NON DOS
-NONDOS is a Open Source virtual dos.
+NON DOS is a new dos

+# How To Setup
+Go to python.org and download the latest version.